microsoft/playwright/docs/why-playwright.md

 * **Legacy Edge and IE11 support**.
 Playwright does not support legacy Microsoft Edge or IE11 ([deprecation notice](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-365-apps-say-farewell-to-internet-explorer-11-and/ba-p/1591666)).
 The new Microsoft Edge (on Chromium) is supported.

 * **Java language bindings**: The Playwright API cannot be used in Java or Ruby today.
-This is a temporary limitation as Playwright is built to support non-JavaScript language bindings.
+This is a temporary limitation as Playwright is built to support bindings for any language.

-* **Test on real mobile devices**: Playwright runs against desktop browsers and supports mobile emulation.
-If you are interested in this, please [upvote this issue](https://github.com/microsoft/playwright/issues/1122).
+* **Test on real mobile devices**: Playwright uses desktop browsers to emulate mobile devices.
+If you are interested in running on real mobile devices, please [upvote this issue](https://github.com/microsoft/playwright/issues/1122).